 These days, Becky's mom continues to be an influence on her work - particularly her handwoven sea life tapestries.
 When Jean visits from Connecticut, she and Becky enjoy walking on the beach with her daughters, collecting scallop shells and sea glass.
-"We always try and find low tide at the Jetties or Pocomo Point or our secret little spot in Madaket Harbor where we collect shells and see the sunset.
+"We always go at low tide to the Jetties or Pocomo Point or our secret little spot in Madaket Harbor where we collect shells and see the sunset.
 The idea for the woven tapestries naturally came together from these walks on the beach.
 As my love of weaving grew, I began incorporating the things we collected into my work", explains Becky.